telerik/winforms-docs/winforms-converter/supported-controls/form.md

 # Form

-THe Default .NET form is converted to a [RadForm]({%slug winforms/forms-and-dialogs/form%}).
+The standard .NET form is converted to a [RadForm]({%slug winforms/forms-and-dialogs/form%}).
 There are no properties which are not converted or removed.